joemasilotti/masilotti.com/_posts/2025-01-17-hotwire-native-book-chapters.md

 ---
-title: "What you’ll learn in “Hotwire Native for Rails Developers”"
+title: "What you’ll learn in \"Hotwire Native for Rails Developers\""
 date: 2025-01-17
 description: "Curious about my new book?
 Here’s a chapter-by-chapter breakdown of what you'll learn, with screenshots."
 favorite: 2